Resuscitation of adults and paediatrics

 - is endorsed by the National Quality Board as a standardised system for assessing the severity of acute illness in adults

 - provides a ‘common language’, so it helps communication between clinicians.

 Royal College of Physicians NEWS score can be used in primary care.

 When we inspect

-Under the safe key question, we consider how practice staff recognise and manage patients who are:
+We consider how practice staff respond to emergencies, and how they recognise and manage patients who are:

 - in cardiac or respiratory arrest.

 We expect each GP practice to have a named resuscitation lead to make sure:

 - staff have access to resuscitation advice, training and practice